 Bank accounts should give you simple and fast access to your funds.
 Items assessed may include:

-Brokerage products are rated on a scale of one to five stars, primarily focusing on fees, ease of use, and quality of the trading platform and research offerings.
-Our highest-rated banking products generally include the following:
+Broker and robo-advisor products are rated on a scale of one to five stars, primarily focusing on fees, ease of use, and quality of the trading platform and research offerings.
+Our highest-rated products generally include the following:

 We run a comprehensive review of routine fees, since account management costs can have a meaningful impact on your ability to invest profitably.
 Items assessed may include: